naotoonodera/post-network/readme.txt

 **Usage**

 After installing the plugin, select
-"Post Network->Visualize" from the admin panel to visualize the relationship between the posts.
+"Post Network->Visualize" from the admin panel.

 You can also set the options for displaying the graph from "Post Network->Settigs" in the admin panel.